NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/research.md

 ## Team Members

-Below are shown some of the sustaining members of the group who have been working on generative AI in edge computing:
+Our research group brings together experts from academia, industry, and the open-source community who are passionate about advancing edge AI and robotics.
+Below are some of our sustaining members who have been actively contributing to generative AI in edge computing:

+### Core Contributors

 <style>
 .shadow {